 Contract Change Orders

 Buy America – Steel Items (e.g. Reinforcement, Guard Rail)

+Build America, Buy America – Construction materials

 The frequency of the reviews will depend on number of projects in the Program, project size, duration and complexity and percent complete.
 Additionally, the Contract Administration Unit may determine that only a subset of LPA projects in a given season will be reviewed by the Region Assurance Specialist.